Brisbane and the “Gold Coast”

 Good morning from Brisbane.

-We’re in the capital of Queensland, a city of over 1 million people that represents the past,, present, and maybe future of Australia.
+We’re in the capital of Queensland, a city of over 1 million people that represents the past, present, and maybe future of Australia.

-It is the past in that it was one of the capitals of the six states that federated in 1901, tob become Australia.
+It is the past in that it was one of the capitals of the six states that federated in 1901, to become Australia.
 It has some old architecture, of the governmental kind that are impressive and massive and reflect well on Britain when it was the ruler of the world.
 There are even a few older homes etc., that are pretty neat and reflect as much the tropics (covered porches) as the British heritage (Tudor).

 It is the present because Australia has become more multicultural.
 The country had an exclusion policy for a long time, as our host at the hotel noted; her name is Ming (Chinese for first name), and her parents were brought from Taiwan to develop a Chinese program at the University here.
 She was the only nonwhite in her class.
 It is quite different today, and much more Asian.